avalabek/thirty-days-of-JS/README.md

 * translateY to move things
 * CSS syntax >* for example
 * this is so much cooler than sliders and just CSS
+* conversion to gif made dog's white background pixelated in demo